-- C. Exceptions to site lighting standards: - 1.
-Security lighting activated by motion sensor. - 2.
+B. Exceptions to site lighting standards:

+- I. Lighting activated by motion sensor. - 2.
 Construction or emergency lighting provided it is temporary and is discontinued immediately upon construction completion or emergency cessation. - 3.
-Security lighting less than 2.0 average foot-candles. - D. Site Lighting Plans shall be submitted to the Planning and Development prior to issuance of a development permit, or building permit if no site development is proposed, or prior to the installation or replacement of any site lighting which shall indicate the following:
+Security lighting less than 2.0 average foot-candles.

+C. Site Lighting Plans shall be submitted to the Director and indicate the following:

-- 1. Location and mounting information for each light. - Illumination calculations showing light levels in foot candles at points located on a 10 foot center grid, including an illustration of the areas masked out per the requirements above regarding points of measurements. - 3.
+- 1. Location and mounting information for each light. - 2.
+Illumination calculations showing light levels in foot candles at points located on a 10 foot center grid, including an illustration of the areas masked out per the requirements above regarding points of measurements. - 3.
 A schedule listing the fixture design, type of lamp, distribution and wattage of each fixture, and number of lumens. - 4.
 Manufacturer's photometric data for each type of light fixture, including initial lumens and mean depreciation values. - 5.
 An illumination summary, including the minimum average and maximum foot-candle calculations ("array values") and the total number of array points (points used on the 10 foot grid calculations).

 Section 240-110.
-Restricted Vehicles in Parking Areas.
+Vehicle Parking Area.

-240-110.1 In any non-single-family residential zoning district, delivery/service vehicles and vehicles displaying advertising must be parked within the side or rear yard and may not be parked within the front yard.

-240-110.2 Except as permitted in Section 240-10.3 in all residential zoning districts, the parking of the following vehicles is prohibited: any vehicle for hire including but not limited to limousines, taxis, box trucks, flatbed trucks, dump trucks, tow trucks, transport wreckers, tandem axle trucks, cab-on-chassis trucks, tractor trailers, wheeled attachments, pull behind cement mixers, or trailers, bucket trucks, buses, earth moving machinery, semi-trailers, any vehicle exceeding 20 feet in length, any vehicle exceeding 7 feet in height, and any vehicle exceeding 7 feet in width.
-Vehicles used for agricultural purposes on residential property with five (5) acres or more are permitted if parked outside the required front yard setback.

-240-110.3 Notwithstanding the above provisions of Section 240-110, in all residential zoning districts, the parking of the following vehicles is permitted:

-- A. An automobile, pick-up truck, van, or SUV used to provide daily transportation to and from work (except those vehicles that fall under the requirements for Section 230-130 Customary Home Occupation). - B. A commercial vehicle that is parked temporarily in conjunction with construction under a valid permit, a commercial service, sale, or delivery.
+- In any commercial or office zoning district, delivery/service vehicles and vehicles displaying advertising must be parked within the side or rear yard and may not be parked within the front yard. - Except as permitted in Section 240-10.3 in all residential zoning districts, the parking of the following vehicles is prohibited: any vehicle for hire including but not limited to limousines, taxis, box trucks, flatbed trucks, dump trucks, tow trucks, transport wreckers, tandem axle trucks, cab-on-chassis trucks, tractor trailers, wheeled attachments, pull behind cement mixers, or trailers, bucket trucks, buses, earth moving machinery, semi-trailers, and this restriction also applies to any vehicle over 20 feet in length, or 7 feet in height, or 7 feet in width.
+Vehicles used for agricultural purposes on residential property with five (5) acres or more are permitted if parked outside the required front yard setback. - Notwithstanding the above provisions of Section 240-110, in all residential zoning districts, the parking of the following vehicles is permitted: - A. An automobile, pick-up truck, van, or SUV used to provide daily transportation to and from work (except those vehicles that fall under the requirements for Section 230-130 Customary Home Occupation). - B. A commercial vehicle that is parked temporarily in conjunction with a commercial service, sale, or delivery.